Mission

 This track is designed for individuals who have completed their Bachelor's degree in Psychology from an accredited college or university OR a minimum of 18 credits of Psychology.
 These students, upon successful completion, are also eligible to receive the Master's of Arts degree in Clinical Psychology.
 Please see NNU PsyD Admission Requirements for additional information.

-Minimum semester credits required: 121 credits Total (41 credits Pre-PsyD, 80 PsyD Courses)
+Minimum semester credits required: 123 credits Total (41 credits Pre-PsyD, 82 PsyD Credits)

-The following courses must be taken at NNU and will count toward the Accelerated Degree Track
+The following courses must be taken at NNU and will count toward the Pre-PsyD Degree Track

 PPSY6100, PPSY6170, PPSY6530, PPSY6533, PPSY6550, PPSY6590, PPSY7190, PPSY7201, PPSY7513, PPSY7529, PPSY7535

-This track is designed for individuals who have completed a Master's degree from a related field (Counseling, Psychology, Social Work) and passing of a competency exam.
+This track is designed for individuals who have completed a Master's degree from a related field (Counseling, Psychology, Social Work).
+These individuals may petition to transfer up to 14 credits from their previous graduate program, contingent on approval of the Program Director for course equivalency and relevance.

-Minimum semester credits required: 104 credits Total (24 credits Pre-PsyD and 80 credits PsyD
+Minimum semester credits required: 109 credits Total (27 credits Pre-PsyD and 82 credits PsyD credits)

 PsyD Courses (80 credits)